Sophie de Condorcet: Proscription and death of the Marquis de Condorcet

 Claire Tomalin's The Life and Death of Mary Wollstonecraft mentions their sad history.
 The Marquis de Condorcet denounced the new Jacobin constitution which had no safeguards of the kind envisaged by him and the Girondins, and then went into hiding for eight months.
 His wife visited him secretly.
 Along with his friends, she encouraged de Condorcet to continue to write while in hiding.
 During this period, 1793–1794, he composed his most famous work— Esquisse d'un Tableau Historique des Progrès de l'Esprit Humain (Sketch for a Historical Picture of the Progress of the Human Mind).
 He also wrote Avis d'un Proscrit à sa Fille for his young daughter.

 While the Marquis was in hiding, his wife filed for divorce, with his secret consent.
 Their relationship remained strong, but due to laws allowing the government to confiscate the property of proscribed citizens, a divorce would enable his wife and daughter to keep their family assets.

 The Marquis, hearing of a coming raid, lost his nerve and fled his friend's roof, believing that his presence had been detected.
 He approached the country home of the Suards hoping they would shelter him, but Suard refused him shelter, claiming that a patriot servant in their home would betray Condorcet.
 Mme.
 Suard, with whom Condorcet had once been in love and had exchanged letters with for many years, wrote afterwards in a very sentimental tone (probably falsely, as she had been upset with him ever since his marriage to Sophie) of her guilt and wishes that she could have protected him.
 He was discovered shortly afterwards in a tavern at the edge of the city.
 The suspicious peasants there handed him over to the authorities, and he was found dead after the first night in prison.

-Although he might have died of hardship, an embolism, or other natural causes, most historians today believe that he poisoned himself, possibly with the help of his sister-in-law's lover Cabinis.
+Although he might have died of hardship, an embolism, or other natural causes, most historians today believe that he poisoned himself, possibly with the help of his sister-in-law's lover Cabanis.
 According to Tomalin, Sophie de Condorcet was not informed about his death until several months later.

 Madame de Condorcet had his last works published posthumously, starting with the Sketch or Equisse in 1795.